Add To Favorites

 Color and light explode with brilliance in hand-blown glass!
 Design an elegant sculpture reminiscent of Dale Chihuly’s spectacular, luminous creations.

 The art of glassblowing involves heating glass to a very high temperature, where it begins to melt.
 The glass blower then blows air through a long metal tube while turning the hot and heavy molten glass.
 This requires a great deal of skill, strength, and patience.
+Dale Chihuly, a well-known glass sculptor, explored the team approach to glass blowing.
+Invite students to research Chihuly, his life and artistic career.
+Provide text resources as well as teacher-approved web sites for students to view.

 This powerful diorama pays tribute to Dr. Martin Luther King, Jr. Celebrate his historic civil rights speech on the step